alphonzo79/AndroidJobSchedulerExample/README.md

 Android JobScheduler Example
 ============================

 This project is a very simple example of using the JobScheduler as an alternative to the AlarmService for scheduling background (usually background, but not necessarily, I guess) work some time in the future.
 The UI is simple and bare-bones.
 There are slides included in the repo that are built to guide a discussion within a group about the example.
+The are also available [here] (https://speakerdeck.com/alphonzo79/android-jobscheduler-example)

 Setup and Dependencies
 ----------------------